Insect Alert: Drought Drives Bugs Indoors on the West Coast

 Essential oils can help repel ticks.
 Lemon eucalyptus repels both ticks and mosquitoes for people.
 For pets, a drop of rose geranium oil applied to the cloth of their collar each week will help keep ticks away.
 Rosemary and palmarosa oils have also been found effective.

 Preventing pests naturally works.

 Natural pest prevention is the most effective if you know what you’re up against.
 Understanding pests, and the ways they are affected by weather will help you stop pest problems before they begin.
-Stay Away® Ants is an easy way to prevent ant infestations this summer.
+Stay Away® Ants is an easy way to prevent ant infestations all summer long.